lentendu/DeltaMP/README.md

 + __Number of mismatches allowed on the barcode sequence__: a number between 0 and 2, or 'a' for automatic detection of maximum allowed mismatch on a barcode to avoid mislabeling of sequence inside one library.
 This value is used for demultiplexing only.
 The default is 1.

 + __Number of mismatches allowed on the primer sequence__: a number between 0 and 10.
 For Illumina libraries, this number will only be used to calculate allowed dissimilarity (number of mismatch / primer length) for primer detection and removal by cutadapt.
 The default is 6.

++ __Primer clipping algorithm__: *Nanopore specific parameter*, either 'cutadapt' to match at most two sub-reads between the primers, one in each orientation, or 'hmmer' to match all possible sub-reads with first a strict primer match to create hmmer profile of 90% similarity clustered sub-reads of expected length, then sequence extraction by alignment against the profile (more reads recovered, independent from primers mismatches, but more computational intensive).
+The default is 'hmmer'

++ __Minimum overlap proportion of primer sequences__: *Nanopore specific parameter*, proportion of each primer to be matched for 'cutadapt' primer clipping.
+Default is 0.6

 + __Maximum number of ambiguities allowed in the sequence__: a number between 0 and ∞.
 The default is 0.